expo/expo/docs/pages/versions/unversioned/workflow/expo-cli.md

 </details>

-## Universal Options
+## Global command flags

-These options will work with any command.
+These options will work with any command, eg: `expo build:ios --help` will provide help information relevant to the `expo build:ios` command.

 | Option         | Description             |
 | ------------ | ----------------------- |